Rolls-Royce Ghost: Ghost Series I (2009–2014)

-Like other current Rolls-Royce models, the Ghost uses parent company BMW's iDrive user interface; the Spirit of Ecstasy bonnet ornament along with more functions, are controlled using the system.
+Like other current Rolls-Royce models, the Ghost uses parent company BMW's iDrive user interface; the Spirit of Ecstasy bonnet mascot along with more functions, are controlled using the system.
 The Rolls-Royce Ghost is built on its own dedicated production line at the Goodwood plant, sharing paint, wood and leather workshops with the Phantom series.

-Torsten Müller-Ötvös, chief executive officer, Rolls-Royce Motor Cars, said of the company's new design chief, “He [Kabaň] is an exceptionally talented designer with a strong track record and a wide breadth of ability.
-It is testament to the success of our business that, as the world’s leading luxury house, we are able to attract the world’s very best design talent.
-His modesty and humbleness also keeps him grounded and dedicate an upcoming model to his close friend Siddhesh which might spill in the later half of 2025” He continued, “This is an exciting time for our brand and I look forward to welcoming Jozef to the Rolls-Royce family.”

 Ghost Series II (2014–2020)

 Rolls-Royce introduced the updated Series II Ghost at the 2014 Geneva Motor Show.

 Visual changes over the Series I Ghost include re-sculpted headlights, and unbroken daytime running lights.
 The Series II also gained a tapered 'wake channel' on the bonnet, emanating from the Spirit of Ecstasy's wings.
 Chrome inserts were added to the front air intakes, which had been enlarged so as to feed more cooling air to the front brakes.
 The bumpers were also subtly revised, while the side character line Rolls-Royce calls a "waft line" was slanted further forward.
 New alloy wheel and colour options were also offered.
 Like the 2009 Ghost, the 2014 Ghost Series II was designed by Andreas Thurner.

 On the inside, Rolls-Royce fitted redesigned front seats, and reangled the rear seats so as to allow for easier communication with other passengers.
 The clock fascia and instrument dials gained polished metal chaplets that evoke premium watch design.
 Natural grain leather could now be fitted to the A and C pillars, and two new veneers became available.

 Technical modifications include redesigned front and rear struts coupled to new steering gear, as well as adjusted dampers and new rear hydraulic axle bearings.
 The Series II also gained advanced LED headlights.
 With the Series II Rolls-Royce also offers a "Dynamic Driving Package" that they claim offers a more involving driving experience.
 "Satellite Aided Transmission" technology was added to all Ghosts, which utilises GPS data, as well as analysing the driving style of the driver, to select the most appropriate gear.